 Also see: Are Dieffenbachia Toxic To Cats?

-Let’s go through the nutritional content of coffee grounds to see why they are useful.
+Let’s review coffee grounds’ nutritional content to see why they are useful.

 Coffee is rich in nitrogen and can significantly improve the growth rate of dumb canes.
 However, this only applies if your plants have a nitrogen deficiency.

 Consider using coffee grounds if you want to boost your plant’s nitrogen content.

 Calcium is a vital macronutrient for dumb cane plants.
 All plants need it in large quantities to form cell walls and cells.
 The right doses of calcium can help your plant overcome growth plateaus.

 Potassium plays a useful role in photosynthesis, allowing Dieffenbachia to grow faster.
 It is associated with the movement of nutrients, carbohydrates, and water in plant tissue.

 Note that coffee grounds only provide trace amounts of potassium.
 They can be used to supplement your Dieffenbachia and should not be a substitute for fertilizer.

 Magnesium is the ‘powerhouse’ that drives photosynthesis in dumb cane plants.
 Plants with a magnesium deficiency will fail to harness energy from the sun for photosynthesis.

 In other words, if you want your Dieffenbachia plants in California to look green and healthy, ensure they have a good quantity of magnesium.